 The agreements provide for a concession fee equal to the greater of a minimum annual guarantee (MAG) or a percentage of gross revenues.
 Certain agreements are subject to escalation of the MAG.
-For the years ended June 30, 2012 and 2011, revenues from such agreements were approximately \$199.1 million and \$187.7 million, respectively.
-The respective amounts over MAG were \$53.1 million and \$37.8 million.
+For the fiscal years ended June 30, 2013 and 2012, revenues from such agreements were approximately \$221.2 million and \$199.1 million, respectively.
+The respective amounts over MAG were \$61.4 million and \$53.1 million.